3 Dimension reduction overview

 (b) Non-linear relationship

-Figure 3.7: Examples of different types of dimensionality issues: outliers (a) and non-linearity (b).
+Figure 3.8: Examples of different types of dimensionality issues: outliers (a) and non-linearity (b).
 In (a) you can see two points far from the others in some projections.
 Also the two can be seen with different movement patterns – moving faster and different directions than the other points during the tour.
 Outliers will affect detection of reduced dimension, but they can be ignored when assessing dimensionality with the tour.
 In (b) there is a non-linear relationship between several variables, primarily with x3.
 Non-linear relationships may not be easily captured by other techniques but are often visible with the tour.

 Exercises

 1. Multicollinearity is when the predictors for a model are strongly linearly associated.
-It can adversely affect the fitting of most models, because many possible models may be equally as good.
+It can adversely affect the fitting of most models, because many possible models may be equally good.
 Variable importance might be masked by correlated variables, and confidence intervals generated for linear models might be too wide.
-Check the for multicollinearity or other associations between the predictors in:
+Check for multicollinearity or other associations between the predictors in:

 1. 2001 Australian election data